-The sacred flame was tended by up to six Vestal Virgins.
+The sacred flame was tended by up to six vestal virgins.
 These virgins were chosen from the daughters of the ruling classes.
 They were inspected as young girls to ensure they were healthy and had no physical defects.
 The Vestal Virgins were expected to serve in the temple for thirty years.

 Origins and Genealogy: Although she is likened to Hestia she was not given a distinct personality or parentage.
-Nor are there any myths that are dedicated to her.
+Nor are there any specific myths that are dedicated to her.

 Weaknesses: Self-sacrificing.
 She never allowed herself to fall in love or formed strong relationships with others.